Kunlong1994/lab3/Lab-#6.md

 The Etch a Sketch example closely follows the hello world example from the first and second labs.
 Remember the flashing background and blinking lights.
 [[https://github.com/nikmart/interaction-engine/wiki/images/IxE_Explanation.gif]]

-Lets go quickly through it one more time.
+Let's go quickly through it one more time.
 The Arduino is connected to the Raspberry Pi over a serial connection.
 This serial connection is handled by the node server(`node server.js`).
 The node server communicates with a remote web browser by making the `public` folder available and by opening a web socket channel.
 The `public` folder contains the `index.html` and `client.js` files.
-The `client.js` is loaded in from the web browser and handles all data going to and coming from the node server running on the Raspberry Pi.
+The `client.js` is loaded when the web browser interprets the `index.html` file, and handles all data going to and coming from the node server running on the Raspberry Pi.

 1. **Where in this code does the drawing occur?**
 1. **What are the inputs to the drawing function?**